Mouthwatering with ANY filling, this keto calzone recipe is impossible not to LOVEEE!

 - Ranch Dressing (a classic!)

 - Make the pizza dough per recipe, and divide the dough into 2 balls.
 Set aside while you make the filling.

 - In a large nonstick, cook the sausage until brown, breaking it up with a wooden spoon as you cook it.

 - Place the sausage on a paper towel-lined plate and toss onions into the nonstick.
 Add oil if there isn't enough grease left in the pan.

 - Saute until onions are soft and translucent, about 10-12 minutes.

 - Preheat your oven to 425 F.

 - Roll 1 of the pizza dough balls between 2 sheets of parchment paper using a rolling pin, until the dough is about 7" wide.
-You want the dough to be kind of thick, or else it will tear.
+You want the dough to be of thick (or else it will tear).

 - Remove the top sheet of parchment paper.